yunusey/ghostty/CONTRIBUTING.md

 and developing Ghostty against multiple different Linux desktop environments.

 Running these requires a working Nix installation, either Nix on your favorite Linux distribution, NixOS, or macOS with nix-darwin installed.
-Futher requirements for macOS are detailed below.
+Further requirements for macOS are detailed below.

 VMs should only be run on your local desktop and then powered off when not in